pronabpaul/medimg-spectral-analysis/README.md

 2. Upload `spectral_analysis.ipynb`
 3. Run all cells (`Runtime → Run all`)

-The notebook automatically installs required dependencies.
+The first cell of the notebook automatically installs all required dependencies via `pip`.